rustyrazorblade/cassandra/trino/README.md

 **This is a development/PoC-only service with no authentication** (see `src/java/org/apache/cassandra/arrow/ArrowFlightService.java`) - do not enable it on a node reachable from an untrusted network.

+## Cluster-aware reads

+Ring topology is discovered per query via `cassandra-sidecar`'s async Java client (`org.apache.cassandra:sidecar-client`/`sidecar-vertx-client`, wired up in `topology/SidecarClients.java`): `ring(keyspace)`, `nodeSettings()` (for the cluster's partitioner), and `schema(keyspace)` (whose `CREATE KEYSPACE` DDL text embeds the replication factor - parsed by `topology/ReplicationFactorParser.java`, since sidecar has no structured RF field).
+That feeds `cassandra-analytics-common`'s `CassandraRing`/`TokenPartitioner` (the same ring-math library the Spark bulk-reader/writer use) to compute a token-range split plan (`topology/SplitPlanner.java`), targeting `arrow-flight.splits-per-node` splits per node.

+Each `ArrowFlightSplit` carries its resolved `(start, end]` token range and an ordered list of candidate replica Arrow Flight addresses directly - unlike the Spark analytics connector's bare-int `InputPartition`, which resolves a partition ID back into a token range/replica set via broadcast state shared across executors.
+Trino has no equivalent shared-state mechanism (splits serialize independently to separate workers), so this connector's splits are self-contained.

+**Replica-selection simplification**: this connector does not reproduce `cassandra-analytics`'s `PartitionedDataLayer`/`AvailabilityHint`/consistency-level machinery.
+Trino's SPI has no consistency-level concept at all, so the contract here is deliberately
+simpler: a split's replicas are tried in order, and the first one that accepts the `DoGet` request wins (see `ArrowFlightPageSource`).
+This is closer to a CQL driver at consistency level `ONE` with a fixed replica preference order than to any stronger guarantee - there is no retry budget, no speculative execution, and no cross-replica reconciliation.
+It is a reasonable v1 given the existing CQL-based Cassandra connector for Trino makes essentially the same trust assumption at `ONE`/`LOCAL_ONE`.

+Each replica's Arrow Flight port is *not* discoverable via sidecar (`arrow_flight_port` is a custom addition on this branch, not a stock Cassandra/sidecar concept) - it is assumed uniform across the cluster and taken from `arrow-flight.port`, combined with each replica's address from the ring response.

+## Filter and aggregation pushdown

+`ConnectorMetadata#applyFilter`/`#applyAggregation` translate Trino's predicate/aggregation
+pushdown representations into the Flight ticket's `filter`/`aggregation` clauses (see `../ARROW-FLIGHT.md` §7 and the `pushdown` package); `ArrowFlightPageSourceProvider` embeds the result, plus the split's own token range, directly into each split's `DoGet` ticket.

+**Predicate pushdown** (`pushdown/PredicatePushdown.java`) translates `Constraint#getSummary()`
+(a `TupleDomain<ColumnHandle>`) - single values to `cmp EQ`, discrete sets to `in`, ranges to `cmp`/`and`/`or` trees, nullability to `isNull`/`isNotNull`, with `OR ...
+IS NULL` for nullable domains.
+Translation is all-or-nothing *per column*: a column either translates completely or is left untouched in the returned `remainingFilter` for Trino to still apply - so a query mixing pushable and non-pushable predicates still gets partial pushdown.
+Value encoding (`pushdown/FilterValueEncoder.java`) is a documented, explicit design choice for every type this connector supports (numbers as JSON numbers, timestamps/dates/times as ISO-8601 strings, UUIDs as canonical strings, `varbinary` as base64) since the wire contract only specifies `"value": <JSON literal>` generically, not a per-type encoding. **Not translated**: `Constraint#getExpression()` (arbitrary `ConnectorExpression`s - casts, multi-column comparisons, function calls) is always left for Trino, matching most JDBC-style Trino connectors' v1 scope; `decimal`-typed columns are never pushed down (the server's fixed 76-digit precision means this connector never actually produces a Trino `DECIMAL`-typed column today - see `ArrowTypeMapping`); `array`/`map`/`row` columns are never pushed down.

+**Aggregation pushdown** (`pushdown/AggregationPushdown.java`) supports `COUNT(*)`, `COUNT(col)`,
+`SUM(col)`, `MIN(col)`, `MAX(col)`, `AVG(col)` over a single grouping set (plain `GROUP BY` or a global aggregation) with a bare column argument - no `DISTINCT`, no `FILTER (WHERE ...)`, no `ORDER BY` within the aggregate, no `GROUPING SETS`/`CUBE`/`ROLLUP`, no expression arguments.
+Per the `applyAggregation` SPI contract there is **no partial pushdown**: if any single aggregate in the query is unsupported, the *entire* aggregation is left for Trino to compute itself - this connector never silently drops or mishandles part of a pushed-down aggregation.

 ## Example query